DOI-USGS/gems-tools-arcmap/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/gems-schema/community)

 This repository contains an ArcGIS toolbox and associated Python scripts and resources for creating, manipulating, and validating GeMS-style geologic map databases, as well as documentation.
+Note that some files previously distributed in the Resources folder have been moved to a separate repository called [gems-resources](https://github.com/usgs/gems-resources)

 If you are looking for tools that work in ArcGIS Pro using Python 3.6, go to https://github.com/usgs/gems-tools-pro